rxRust/rxRust/README.md

   .subscribe(|v| {println!("{},", v)});
 ```

+Also, `rxrust` supports WebAssembly by enabling the feature `wasm-scheduler` and using the crate `wasm-bindgen`.
+Simple example is [here](https://github.com/utilForever/rxrust-with-wasm).
+Note that `wasm-scheduler` only supports `LocalScheduler`.

 ## Converts from a Future

 Just use `observable::from_future` to convert a `Future` to an observable sequence.